United States men's national American football team: 2011

 The head coach of Team USA was Mel Tjeerdsma of Northwest Missouri State University, with Larry Kehres the offensive coordinator and Lou Tepper the defensive coordinator.
-Players on the team were announced on the official Team USA Facebook on April 28, 2011.
-On July 8, Team USA played its 1st game, defeating Australia 61–0.
-After beating Mexico on July 11, the team qualified for its 2nd consecutive World Cup gold medal game.
-On July 16, USA defeated Canada 50–7 to claim its 2nd consecutive World Championship.
+Team USA played its first game on July 8, 2011, defeating Australia 61–0.
+After beating Mexico 17-7 on July 11, the team qualified for its 2nd consecutive World Cup gold medal game.
+On July 16, USA defeated Canada 50–7 to claim its second consecutive World Championship.

 The United States routed Canada 50–7 in the gold medal game of the 2011 IFAF Senior World Championship.
 The 20,000 fans in attendance at Ernst Happel Stadium in Vienna, Austria, set a record for an IFAF Championship game.
 The game was never close, with Team USA leading 37–7 at halftime.
 Team USA dominated the rushing game, outgaining Canada 247–48, with four players scoring touchdowns on the ground.
 While Henry Harris led the way for the Americans on the ground, with 114 yards on 15 carries and a TD, Mount Union RB Nate Kmic was the only American to score two touchdowns on the day and was named tournament MVP.
 University of Colorado quarterback Cody Hawkins was 13 of 21 for 161 yards and 2 TD passes.
 Ricardo Lenhart (Otterbein) led the receivers, with 3 catches for 63 yards.
 The U.S. defense recorded four sacks, and Jordan Lake caught two interceptions.

 2015

-The U.S. Men's National Team is led by former Boise State and Colorado head football coach Dan Hawkins.
+The U.S. Men's National Team was led by former Boise State and Colorado head football coach Dan Hawkins.
 Hawkins was 53–11 at Boise State from 2001–05, winning four consecutive Western Athletic Conference titles.
 His teams compiled a 31-game WAC winning streak, the longest in conference history.
 The U.S. Men's National Team includes athletes from 24 states.

+The United States defeated Japan in the gold medal game by a score of 59-12.
+This marked Team USA's third straight IFAF Championship, which would beat out Japan for the most IFAF Championships.